underlay/tasl.io/content/examples.md

 }
 ```

+We could have simplifing the schema to just model RDF _graphs_ by removing the `ex:graph` component of the statement class.

 ## tasl schemas

+We can also model tasl schemas themselves as instances of a _schema schema_.

 ```
-# tasl schemas are modelled using terms from
+# tasl schemas are canonically modelled using terms from
-# the standard underlay namespace
+# the underlay namespace
 namespace ul http://underlay.org/ns/

 # there are five kinds of tasl types: